-Prerequisites: ZO101
+Prerequisites: ZO101 (MA program students only)

 This course presents the student with general concepts of pharmacology and drug administration throughout the life span.
 Basic information about drug classifications, drug side effects, drug interactions, the use and abuse of drugs and drug reactions is covered.
 Emphasis is placed on the mechanism of action and effect of commonly prescribed drugs for each body system.
 The metric and apothecary systems, dosage applications/calculations, prescription translation, and charting will also help develop the course.